Comparing Programming Languages: Structured Text vs. Ladder Logic

 Figure 3.
 A graphical language ladder logic example.
 In this PLC language, electrical contact symbols represent inputs and boolean variables, and coils represent outputs.
 A MOVE instruction (MOV) is represented by a block.

 Inputs and boolean variables are represented with a contact electrical symbol, while outputs are represented with a coil.
 More complicated functions, like a MOVE instruction—which moves data from one variable to another—are represented by a block with a title; MOV, for example, for the move instruction.

 Using Ladder Logic in Automation

 PLCs were designed to use ladder logic; for a time, it was the only language you could use on a PLC.
 Some PLC manufacturers have included sequencer function blocks, and most recently, FOR loop function blocks.

 Figure 4.
-PLCs with multiple inputs and outputs.
+Different PLC types with multiple inputs and outputs.

 Ladder logic works well for simple automation.
 Just about anybody can easily understand it, it’s highly flexible, and it’s easy to troubleshoot with the graphical representation of syntax.

 Ladder logic has evolved to be a compatible language with the ability to send messages to computers or other Ethernet devices and handle large complex data structures.
 Ladder logic can and is used in just about any automation project you can throw at it.

 Comparing the Two Common PLC Programming Languages

 The most obvious difference is that ladder logic is graphical, while ST uses words and special characters for its syntax.
 This difference seems to be a hurdle that some people cannot get over, depending on your experience and learning type.